 - Choose the right social media channels for your brand.
-And once you’ve chosen your platforms, make sure your brand is showing up consistently and constantly on all platforms.
+And once you’ve chosen your platforms, ensure your brand shows up consistently and constantly on all platforms.

 - Optimize your website for sales.
-It only takes a second for a customer to form an impression of your website.
+A customer only takes a second to form an impression of your website.
 Everything from your homepage navigation, to your site speed, to your checkout experience need to be on point.